kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

      10 interface-template ACCESS_POINT
    !
 ```
-Lastly, we need to build the macro's for interface configuration,
+Lastly, we need to build the macros for interface configuration,
 ```
    ##Macros
    #macro( access_interface )